ManojKiranA/laravelhelpers/README.md

 This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).# laravelhelpers

-### Todos
+## Road map

+laravelhelpers is still under heavy development, I decided to ship it in this early stage so you can help me make it better.

+Here's the plan for what's coming:

+- [x] Add Array helpers class.
- - Add Array helpers class
+- [ ] Add Date helpers class
- - Add Model helpers class
+- [ ] Add Model helpers class.
+- [ ] Add Controller helpers class.
- - Add Model Scopes trait
+- [ ] Add Model Scopes trait.
- - Add Controllers trait
+- [ ] Add Controllers trait.
+- [ ] Add tests.